wordpressPHP/wp-posts-carousel/readme.txt

 == Frequently Asked Questions ==
 If you've got any questions, don't hesitate to ask.

-= I made a update from a 1.0.3 version.
+= I made a update from a previous version.
 What now? =
-In the previous version we used the "show_description" option with a range of values "true" and "false".
-From now on, these values are changing to:

-1. "false", - if you don't want to display neither excerpt nor full content,
-2. "excerpt" - if you want to display excerpt (old "true" value),
-3. "content" - if you want to display full content.

-**What to do?**

-* If you're using on your website shortcode from this plugin, you must delete old and generate it again, or manually change these values.
+* If you're using on your website shortcode from this plugin, the best way is to delete old code and generate it again.
 * If you're using widget, you must update its options.
+* **Go to the plugin settings page and see if there are any notifications**

 = How can I add custom theme? =